Measuring frailty in the elderly: an indicator based on a super-classifier: How to represent frailty

-The former, introduced by \cite{gilbert2018development}, aims to predict three outcomes: 30-day mortality, prolonged hospitalization and emergency hospitalization within 30 days.
+The HFRS indicator aims to predict three outcomes: 30-day mortality, prolonged hospitalisation and emergency hospitalisation within 30 days.
 Built using electronic hospital records of older individuals (aged 75 and above), the indicator is calculated as the sum of scores assigned to a person's diseases.
 These scores are proportional to each disease's ability to predict whether an individual belongs to a frailty cluster.
 The clusters were identified through a cluster analysis, grouping individuals based on known frailty markers from the literature.
-This indicator predicts adverse events with an Area Under the ROC Curve (AUC) of 0.69 for 30-day mortality, 0.73 for prolonged hospitalization, and 0.61 for emergency hospitalization within 30 days.
+This indicator predicts adverse events with an Area Under the ROC Curve (AUC) of 0.69 for 30-day mortality, 0.73 for prolonged hospitalisation, and 0.61 for emergency hospitalisation within 30 days.

+The ERA is a prognostic indicator based on data from the Mayo Clinic (USA).
+Constructed from information on demographic characteristics, health conditions and medical history relating to the two-year period 2003-2004, it aims to predict the identification of older adults at risk of hospitalisation or emergency room admissions in the following two years.
+The main risk factors were identified using statistical models, each of which was assigned a score proportional to its estimated effect.
+The frailty indicator varies between -7 and 32 and reflects the individual risk level.
+However, the AUC of the model (0.678 overall, 0.640 for hospitalisation, 0.705 for emergency room admissions) indicates moderate predictive performance.

+The D-FI is developed on a sample of 1679 Dutch subjects over the age of 60.
+It aims to predict the occurrence of an adverse event between death, surgical emergency room visit, after-hours visit to the family doctor and admission to a nursing home.
+The indicator values vary between 0 and 1 and are calculated as the number of deficits out of the total of 36 considered.
+This indicator, with an AUC of 0.69, also shows moderate predictive ability of the risk of at least one adverse event occurring.

+The RPM-S is constructed from clinical information in the UK Hospital Episode Statistics (HES) database, on a sample of 2099252 individuals aged 65 years and above.
+This indicator is developed with the aim of predicting three adverse events: hospital mortality, emergency readmission within 30 days of discharge and institutionalisation.
+To estimate the risk of these events, logistic regression models are used, which include certain a priori selected risk factors as predictors, such as gender, age, cognitive and functional problems, comorbidities and hospitalisation.
+The indicator shows moderate predictive performance, with AUCs between 0.62 and 0.66 for hospital mortality, between 0.63 and 0.65 for institutionalisation, and between 0.57 and 0.63 for readmission within 30 days.

+The eFI is constructed using medical record data from the databases of ResearchOne for index estimation and The Health Improvement Network for validation.
+With the aim of predicting death, emergency admission and nursing home admission in several years' time, the selection of variables is based on the scientific literature and the deficit accumulation paradigm, excluding factors with low prevalence.
+The final indicator includes 36 variables and assigns each subject a value between 0 and 1, calculated as the ratio between the number of deficits that are present and the total number of deficits.
+The index shows good predictive ability over the years and is now one of the most widely used in the literature.
+Some extensions have been proposed in the United States \citep{pajewski_frailty_2019} and Japan \citep{nishimura_assessment_2022}.